apogiannousas/apogiannousas/README.md

 ### Hello 👋
 #### About Me

-My name is Apostolos Giannousas and I am a 25 year old Reasearcher - PhD Candidate at the Computer Systems Lab in University of Thessaly.
+My name is Apostolos Giannousas and I am an Electrical and Computer Engineering Graduate.
+Currently, I work as a Reasearcher - PhD Candidate at the Computer Systems Lab in University of Thessaly.

 #### Research Interests
 - :mag: I'm interested in System Software, Compilers, Computer Architecture, Embedded Systems, HPC, Edge Computing and Accelerators.